wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 1.8 =
 * New shortcodes [cfdb-html] and [cfdb-count]
+* New Shortcode option: 'limit'
 * Performance/memory enhancements to enable plugin to handle large data volumes
 * Now capturing form submission times with microseconds to avoid collision of two submissions during the same second
 * Fixed to work with installations where wp-content is not at the standard location
 * Shortcode "show" and "hide" values can now use regular expressions to identify columns
+* Option to show database query text on Admin page

 = 1.7 =
 * Creating an export from the admin panel now filters rows based on text in the DataTable "Search" field.